-If you are a California substance use treatment facility Owner/CEO, biller, or providor please sign this letter so we can get the attention and support of New York Attorney General Schneiderman.
+If you are a California substance use treatment facility Owner, CEO, biller, provider, or have been effected by Centene's merger with Health Net, please sign this letter so we can get the attention and support of New York Attorney General Schneiderman.

 Strength in Numbers!